matatk/matatk.github.io/_drafts/tddaiymi6.md

 AUTHOR NOTES
 ------------

+The comments from the Google Doc are not included here.

+Stuff in the document ***highlighted thusly*** is TBD.

 -   [GitHub branch for this line of development](https://github.com/BillionthMonkey/NoughtsAndCrosses/tree/attempt_005_normal_tdd_separate_board_renderer) (we should link this into the text somewhere?)
 -   Transitions between C and M, M and V
 -   [Model](https://github.com/BillionthMonkey/NoughtsAndCrosses/commit/ea5d659b14c124bbc037e3e38c34a9d06e3db526)